 The Bachelor of Fine Arts in Art in Digital Photography at ASU is the first online program from a research 1 university or fine art college in the nation to offer a studio practice-based degree.
 Working with a faculty of professional artists, students have the opportunity to master technical, aesthetic and conceptual aspects of digital photography.
 Visit ASU Online to learn more

-Through assignments, readings, lectures, critiques, discussion and projects, students work with classmates, artists and faculty to develop and refine their own creative vision and comprehensive knowledge of the theory, practice and history of photography.
-Not bound by traditional schedules or the limitations of location, this program's flexibility creates a unique community of instructors and students and provides studio-practice art education to a wide and diverse student population.
+Working with a faculty of professional artists, students have the opportunity to master technical, aesthetic and conceptual aspects of digital photography.
+Not bound by traditional schedules or the limitations of location, this program's flexibility creates a unique community of faculty and students and provides studio-practice art education to a wide and diverse population.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.